josmac69/case_study_pf/README.md

 # Case study

-Case study for interview in P.F.
-Hiring process for Data Engineer position was unsuccessful due to very vaguely defined requirements.
-They had "something different in mind" which they did not tell and did not define in communication but judged me based on these unspoken expectations anyway.
-However case study is very interesting therefore I decided to enhance it further by adding airflow, jupyter notebook, SQL data analysis and basic dashboards to the solution.
+* Case study for interview in the company P.F.
+Hiring process for Data Engineer position was unsuccessful.
+Turned out they had "something different in mind" which unfortunately they did not specify in our communication.
+* However the case study is very interesting therefore I decided to enhance it further by adding airflow, jupyter notebooks, SQL data analysis and basic dashboards to the solution.
+Creating this way full data pipeline from data generation to data analysis and visualization.

 ## Assignment: